Olympic GS champion Odermatt dominates ski WCup opener

 The Swiss skier had a near-flawless first run and overcame a few mistakes in his second on the steep glacier in the Austrian Alps to finish .76 seconds ahead of Zan Kranjec of Slovenia.

-Henrik Kristoffersen finished .97 behind in third, ahead of Norwegian teammate Lucas Braathen, who dropped from second after the opening run to fourth.
+Kristoffersen finished .97 behind in third, ahead of Norwegian teammates Lucas Braathen, who dropped from second after the opening run to fourth, and Rasmus Windingstad.

-“I was not sure (the first-run lead) was enough, this was really a big fight.
-The snow got worse and worse.
-Everybody made some mistakes,” said Odermatt, who also won the race last year for the first of his five GS victories on the road to his first overall title.

 American skier Tommy Ford posted the fastest time in the second run to climb from 26th to sixth position.
 River Radamus was the leading contender for the U.S. ski team after the opening run but dropped to 26th.